 adb sideload open_gapps-arm-9.0-pico-20190810.zip

-The installation failed for another reason time (error 70), saying insufficient storage space in system partition., knowing that I chose the very small version Nano…
+The installation failed for another reason this time (error 70), saying insufficient storage space in system partition, knowing that I chose the very small version Nano…

 Is this due to the Android 9 version that takes all the system partition of a 2013 device?